AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql.md

    ```bash
    bin/magento cache:clean
    ```

 1. Disable maintenance mode:

    ```bash
    bin/magento maintenance:disable
    ```

-## Configuring the Magento database instance {#instgde-prereq-mysql-config}
+## Configuring the database instance {#instgde-prereq-mysql-config}

 This section discusses how to create a new database instance for Magento.
-Although a new database instance is recommended, you can optionally install Magento into an existing database instance.
+Although a new database instance is recommended, you can optionally install Adobe Commerce or Magento Open Source with an existing database instance.

 To configure a MySQL database instance: